16 ways to finance your cleantech business

 Large corporations are often willing to partner with smaller technology-driven firms developing technologies that present some strategic value to them.
 They can even enter into joint development agreements or occasionally have corporate venture capital groups that make equity investments.

 The SR&ED Tax Credit program is Canada’s largest R&D incentive.
 Canadian companies can earn an investment tax credit of 35% on the first $3 million in qualifying expenditures, including salaries, capital, consulting fees and materials.
 The tax credit is 15% for amounts above $3 million.
 For most companies, these credits take the form of a cash refund.

 “There's potential to use SR&ED receivables to get access to money earlier and help manage your cash flow,” says Tompa.

-BDC’ Cleantech Practice offers various growth capital solutions to high-potential cleantech companies with proven technology, demonstrated market traction, and the potential and capability to scale to $100 M+ revenue.
-BDC is committing $600 million over the next five years (2018 - 2023) in both equity and debt.
+BDC’s Cleantech Practice offers various growth capital solutions to high-potential cleantech companies with proven technology, demonstrated market traction, and the potential for expansion.
+BDC has $1 billion to help cleantech companies grow and invest in assets, inventory, human resources, R&D, sales growth and market expansion.